sr229/docs/_posts/2018-07-04-sudc-contribution-guidelines.md

 ```
 2018-07-04-sayonika-is-cute
 ```
-Your article name needs to be lowercase and exactly what you wrote in the title filed of your Front Matter.
+Your article name needs to be lowercase and exactly what you wrote in the title field of your Front Matter.

 ### `_sets` set definitions